I-novel: I-novel in China

 The influence of the I-novel in China started with the self-referential fiction of Creation Society.
-The I-novel had an brief ascendancy in China during the May Fourth period.
+The I-novel had a brief ascendancy in China during the May Fourth period.
 Despite the increasing scarcity of these kinds of narratives during the 1930s, its popularity among writers was not completely eradicated.
 In the 1940s, many self-referential works written by woman writers such as Xiao Hong and Ding Ling were published.
 In addition, the author Yu Dafu continued to produce various self-referential works until he died in 1945.
 This trend set the foundation for more self-referential works in 1980s.

 Members of Creation Society at first learned from Western literature, then shifted to the Japanese I-novel, since they were dissatisfied with the existing modes of expression and desired to develop a new mode of narrative which was more consistent with their ideals of modern literary expression.
 Recently, Chinese critics have argued that limited exposure to Western culture led May Fourth writers to eventually transition to the Japanese I-novel with which they had direct contact.